Town Square 49

 KSKA FM 91.1: Thursday 4/26 at 2:00 pm and 7:00 pm

 On Tuesday, April 3, at the 5th Mudrooms event, 7 Juneau community members shared a personal story related to the evening's theme: Transitions.
 Here's a sample story about the transition from youth to middle age (and being born with a second stomach) as told by Kirk Hardcastle.
+Read more.

 Conversations that Matter: Envisioning Racial Equity in Alaska is a part of the Alaska Native Dialogues on Racial Equity, a statewide project that aims to initiate, foster, and grow racial healing by meaningfully engaging in conversations in communities across Alaska on race, racism and racial equity; in order to move people into a place of understanding, healing and growth.
 Included here is a list of participants in that project the, including those involved in the broadcast program.
 Click to see the biographies.

 Mudrooms is a community-powered monthly event in Juneau, where real people tell real stories, live.
 At the fourth Mudrooms event, seven Juneauites told stories on the appropriately break-up season theme of "Cabin Fever" at McPhetre's Hall.
 Here's a sample story about a lesson learned while rebuilding a rotten cabin in Hope, Alaska as told by Eric Boraas.
 Click for more.

 Teressa Baldwin, 18, of Sitka and Keefer Brown, 13, of Wasilla today were named Alaska's top two youth volunteers for 2012 by The Prudential Spirit of Community Awards, a nationwide program honoring young people for outstanding acts of volunteerism.
 Teressa was nominated by Mt.
 Edgecumbe High School in Sitka, and Keefer was nominated by Teeland Middle School in Wasilla.
 Read more.

 Let's Talk Anchorage is pleased to offer another opportunity for community dialogue on the topic of "The Occupy Movement: What is it?".
 The dialogue will take place at the Mt.
 View Community Library on Saturday, February 11 from 1 - 4 PM.
 If you are concerned, curious, or committed, this is your opportunity to engage in respectful, facilitated conversations with fellow citizens.
+More details.